 Fearful associations and phobias are very hard to undo, but with patience and practice it can be done.
-Systematic Desensitization is a method to use and paired with Counter-Conditioning it can be very successful.
+Systematic Desensitization is a method to use paired with Counter-Conditioning; it can be very successful.

 The number of steps you need when using systematic desensitization will actually depend on your particular situation and the level of fear in your pet.
 But the general idea is the same, all you need to do is learn to understand your dog emotional state (read about dog body language for help on this) and act accordingly.

 Systematic desensitization is the process by which you will expose your canine friend to the fear-eliciting stimulus (like other dogs) in a gradual manner.
 At every single step, the stimulus should be at a distance (or small enough, or quiet enough, etc.) that does NOT make your pooch react in any way (no barking, growling, freezing, or any other sign of stress).